Skip to main content

 CORELAYER_API_URLCorelayer API base URL.https://api.corelayer.com

-CORELAYER_DEFAULT_GROUPOptional group ID used by group-scoped tools.
+CORELAYER_DEFAULT_GROUPOptional local group ID for group-scoped tools.

 CORELAYER_TIMEOUT_MSCorelayer API request timeout in milliseconds.30000

-Verify the Package
+Verify Local Package

 Check that npm can see the package: